Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

-(``templates/edit.pt``) for the add view as well as the page edit view, so we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and :mod:`pyramid` will render the template associated with this view to a response.
+(``templates/edit.pt``) for the add view as well as the page edit view, so we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and :app:`Pyramid` will render the template associated with this view to a response.

 If the view execution *is* a result of a form submission (if the